alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-05.md

 Terminology     {#term}
 -----------

+Although this document is not an IETF Standards Track publication it adopts the conventions for normatve language to provide clarity of instructions to the implementer, and to indicate requirement levels for compliant TLSv1.3 implementations.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here, and indicate requirement levels for compliant TLSv1.3 implementations.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}
+{{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 Supported Cipher Suites     {#proposed}